parthbhide/helpinghands/README.md

             Use below command to do it witn pipenv ( there are other means you can use them too ). virtualenv .

-          * Antivate the virtual environment just created, using command :
+          * Activate the virtual environment just created, using command :
                     .Scripts\activate   (On windows)
                     On linux, move to bin folder and execute the command: source .\activate